 Read the final rule by SAMHSA regarding Opioid Drugs in Maintenance and Detoxification Treatment of Opiate Addiction – 2001.

-MAT patients are also required to receive counseling, which could include different forms of behavioral therapy.
+MAT patients receiving care in OTPs are also required to receive counseling, which includes different forms of behavioral therapy.
 Learn more about medication and counseling treatment.

 Guidelines for Opioid Treatment